Universal Pansharpening Model: Related Work

 \subsection{Mixture-of-Experts System}

 Mixture of experts (MoE)~\cite{cai2025survey} framework operates on a simple yet powerful principle that different parts of a model specialize in different tasks or aspects of data~\cite{xu2023vitpose++}.
 Typically, it consists of multiple feed-forward layers with each serving as an expert, and a gating network that dynamically selects and combines expert outputs.
 Dense MoE activates all experts and aggregates their outputs to obtain favorable task performance but incurs a significant increase in computational overhead, such as EvoMoE~\cite{nie2021evomoe}, MoLE~\cite{wumixture}, and DSMoE~\cite{pan2024dense}.
 In contrast, sparse MoE computes a weighted combination of only the top-$k$ experts selected by the gating network, achieving a balanced trade-off between performance and efficiency~\cite{rajbhandari2022deepspeed,wei2024skywork} and thus becoming the dominant paradigm.
 Another focal point of MoE is the design of the gating mechanism.
-Lewis~\textit{et al.}~\cite{lewis2021base} introduce the balanced assignment of sparse experts layer to equalize workload across experts, improving individual specialization and model stability.
+Lewis~\textit{et al.}~\cite{lewis2021base} introduce the balanced assignment of sparse expert layers to equalize workload across experts, improving individual specialization and model stability.
 Besides, many studies~\cite{jiang2024mixtral,cai2025survey,lenz2025jamba} incorporate an auxiliary loss function to promote a uniform allocation of tokens among experts, thereby enforcing the workload balance.
-Moreover, Yuan 2.0-M32~\cite{wu2024yuan} proposes an attention router, which efficiently selects the experts.
-Additionally, PanGu-$\Sigma$~\cite{ren2023pangu} presents the random routed experts mechanism, which initially routes tokens to a domain-specific expert group, followed by a random selection within that group.
+Additionally, several MoE variants have been explored to improve model scalability and adaptability.
+PanGu-$\Sigma$~\cite{ren2023pangu} presents the random routed experts mechanism, which initially routes tokens to a domain-specific expert group, followed by a random selection within that group.
 Hmoe~\cite{wang2025hmoe} introduces a heterogeneous MoE framework to address varying token complexities by utilizing different expert networks with diverse capabilities.
 UniMoE~\cite{li2025uni} employs modality-specific encoders and a sparse MoE architecture to efficiently handle multiple modalities.